DFE-Digital/get-into-teaching-api/docs/crm_upsert_specs/TeacherTrainingAdviserCandidatesControllerMatchback.md

 ## Notes

-- No PIN / TOTP is involved — the matchback is purely CRM-driven
 - CRM exceptions are **not** masked (unlike `access_tokens` endpoint) — they log and re-throw as 500
 - The returned `TeacherTrainingAdviserSignUp` is the same model used by the `exchange_access_token` and `sign_up` endpoints
 - Intended for returning users who already have a CRM record, so the frontend can pre-populate their form